ohinton/auction-tracker/README.md

 ## Known Bugs

+9/26/2016
+* Need clarification on how has_many :through relationships work.

 * When adding an update to a donor on the index page, I'm currently only able to add the update to the most recent donor created.
 I can't figure out another way to access the specific donor other than having this in the UpdatesController: @donor = Donor.where(volunteer_id: @volunteer.id).last

-* Having issues with specs, specifically with the hidden form fields for setting up the relationship via ids.
-I believe some issues would be solved by figuring out the user-volunteer association issue.

 ## Description